dmggh/jwst/docs/new_developer.rst

 Similarly the JWST calibration code automatically updates the cache unless explicitly prohibited from doing so.

+crds.bestrefs has an optional "affected table rows" optimization which is intended to diagnose the datasets affected by specific table row changes.
+This check is applied selectively to supported tables (it must emulate row lookups for specific instruments and table types) and currently is turned off because it does not account for the global effects of modified primary header keywords (which also must be defined).

 2. crds.sync

 The sync tool is used to explicitly update, check, purge, and organize the CRDS